xero vs bench: Which Is Better? [Comparison]

 How does Bench handle bookkeeping?

-Bench assigns a dedicated bookkeeper to each client who manages their financial records and provides monthly financial reports.
+Bench assigns a dedicated bookkeeping team to each client, who manages monthly financial tasks and provides regular reports.

 Can I integrate Xero with other software?

-Yes, Xero offers extensive integration options with various third-party applications to enhance its functionality.
+Yes, Xero supports integrations with a variety of third-party applications to enhance its functionality.

 Is Bench suitable for larger businesses?